supershowwei/chef.extensions/Chef.Extensions.Dapper/README.md

 ## Custom RowParser

-Default is getting row parser by finding derive type with matching discriminator value precisely.
+Default is getting row parser by finding derived type with matching discriminator value precisely.
 We can implement *`IRowParserProvider`* and assign to `Chef.Extensions.Dapper.Extension.RowParserProvider` to change default row parser.